LihaoWang1991/Lihaowang1991.github.io/_posts/2019-01-20-Machine-Learning-on-Azure.md

 Like most machine learning platforms, the supported language on Azure Machine Learning service is Python.
 It fully supports open-source technologies.
 That means you can use open-source Python packages such as TensorFlow and scikit-learn.
 If you are familiar with coding using Jupyter Notebook, then Azure Machine Learning service can be a good choice to you because it has the same programming interface which is called [Azure Notebooks](https://notebooks.azure.com/).
 Nevertheless, you can also code on your local Python IDE but you need to install [Azure Python SDK](https://docs.microsoft.com/zh-cn/python/api/overview/azure/ml/intro?view=azure-ml-py) packages at first.

-After learning the [official tutorials](https://docs.microsoft.com/en-us/azure/machine-learning/service/), I have migrated a previous project on Azure Machine Leraning service.
+After learning the [official tutorials](https://docs.microsoft.com/en-us/azure/machine-learning/service/), I have migrated a previous project on Azure Machine Learning service.
 I will show you this project step by step.

 ## Creating an Azure machine learning workspace